This anthem is full of pre-WW2 history that no one knows about

 "Coasties" serve in times of peace and in times of war and we are lucky to have them.

-1. The song turns 90 years old this year
+1. The song turned 90 years old last year

 2. Like the other services, the song was the result of a song-search contest*